Perfect Poached Eggs Are Easier Than You Think

 Let it cook for three minutes.
 If you’re cooking more than one, use your slotted spoon to adjust the eggs as they cook so that they don’t touch each other.

-Use that slotted spoon to move the poached egg from the pan to the bowl of cold water.
+Use that slotted spoon to move the poached egg from the pan to a paper towel lined plate

 Eat!
 Or, store the eggs in cold water in the fridge until you’re ready to use them.